In 2013, a letter resurfaced that recounted Ned Kelly's last stand with police in Australia during the Glenrowan Siege.

 In his letter, dated July 8, 1880, Sutherland, who rushed to the Glenrowan Inn when he heard that the infamous Ned Kelly was there, wrote: "… the Kelly’s are annihilated.
 The gang is completely destroyed."

-"He [Kelly] was wounded in 5 or 6 places, only in the arms and legs – His body and head being encased in armour made from the moule (sic) boards of a lot of ploughs.
+"He [Kelly] was wounded in 5 or 6 places, only in the arms and legs – His body and head being encased in armor made from the moule (sic) boards of a lot of plows.

-"Now the farmers about here, have been getting their moule boards taken off their ploughs at night for a long time but who ever dreamed it was the Kellys and that they would be used for such a purpose.
+"Now the farmers about here, have been getting their moule boards taken off their plows at night for a long time but who ever dreamed it was the Kellys and that they would be used for such a purpose?